nicklalone/CIS---102---Getting-Started-with-Video-Game-Development/lectures/02 - Week 2 - Functions and IF.md

 **By the end of this week you should be able to:**
 1. Name, Save, and Load your PICO-8 files.
-1. Install Notepad++ and use it in conjunction with PICO-8.
 1. Write comments in the coding environment.
 1. Create variables and begin your own PICO-8 Game.
 1. Describe different kinds of variables.